Oral Traditions: Swapping Stories

-Swapping Stories video and website and/or printouts of tales used in the lesson.
+Swapping Stories video and website, art supplies.
 If your students will be doing fieldwork, you may need digital cameras, audio recorders, or video recorders in addition to notepads and pencils as well as appropriate fieldwork forms.
 Print out and duplicate any worksheets or rubrics that you will be using.

 Background Information for the Teacher